ataylor-us/infra/README.md

 ansible-playbook master.yml
 ```

-It's also possible to run against a particular group, which can help speed things up if testing small changes
+It's also possible to run against a particular group, which can help speed things up if testing small changes.
 ```bash
 ansible-playbook master.yml --limit interactive_boxes
 ```